getify/You-Dont-Know-JS/async & performance/ch3.md

 var v2 = [ "Hello", "World" ];
 ```

 Both `v1` and `v2` will be assumed to be thenables.
-You can't control or predict if any other code accidentally or maliciously adds `then()` to `Object.prototype`, `Array.prototype`, or any of the other native prototypes.
+You can't control or predict if any other code accidentally or maliciously adds `then(..)` to `Object.prototype`, `Array.prototype`, or any of the other native prototypes.
 And if what's specified is a function that doesn't call either of its parameters as callbacks, then any Promise resolved with such a value will just silently hang forever!
 Crazy.

 Sound implausible or unlikely?
 Perhaps.

-But keep in mind that there were several well-known non-Promise libraries preexisting in the community prior to ES6 that happened to already have a method on them called `then()`.
+But keep in mind that there were several well-known non-Promise libraries preexisting in the community prior to ES6 that happened to already have a method on them called `then(..)`.
 Some of those libraries chose to rename their own methods to avoid collision (that sucks!).
 Others have simply been relegated to the unfortunate status of "incompatible with Promise-based coding" in reward for their inability to change to get out of the way.

 The standards decision to hijack the previously nonreserved -- and completely general-purpose sounding -- `then` property name means that no value (or any of its delegates), either past, present, or future, can have a `then(..)` function present, either on purpose or by accident, or that value will be confused for a thenable in Promises systems, which will probably create bugs that are really hard to track down.